W Trout & Son Ltd - a 120 years in the marine business - 2nd Feb 2022

 Sadly in May 1918, Daniel fell into the hold of a boat he was converting to carry coal and died from his injuries 24 hours later, so William Charles Trout , his son, had to take on the post of Harbour Master.

 William allowed his mother and brothers to live on in the quay house until his mother died in 1926.
 William ran Topsham Quay on the same basis as his father before him, although he had trained as joiner.
-He used the workshop to repair boats, but also to build houses, and found time to run an undertaking business, building his own coffins.
-Despite his many interests, it was also William Trout who began to convert the nearby workshops and warehouses into private houses.
+He used the workshop to repair boats, but also to build houses from; William began to convert nearby waterfront workshops and warehouses into private houses.
+He also ran an undertaking business, building his own coffins.

 After the War, William renamed the business W C Trout & Son, and slowly built it up, building and maintaining small clinker and hard chine wooden boats of up to 25ft for the growing leisure industry, using the workshop beneath the maisonette.

-Then, in 1958 Daniel and his wife Nancy brought what is now the Ferry Road workshop (much to the disapproval of his father), and a few years later, the family built the yard quay alongside the Ferry Road workshop on top of old wrecks that were slowly disintegrating there.
+In 1958 Daniel and his wife Nancy brought what is now the Ferry Road workshop (much to the disapproval of his father), and a few years later, the family built the quay alongside the workshop on top of old wrecks that were slowly disintegrating there.

 William, Daniel, Michael and Eric, Michael's brother who worked in the family business for a period of about five years, and recently Mark have continued the boat building and repairs initially in the Quay House workshop, more recently using the Ferry Road workshop.

-Together they have built many unique wooden clinker and carvel boats, usually motor sailors of 26-28ft, lofted on the workshop floor, among them - most notably - the Exe 20 in 1986 and, very recently, replica of a Plymouth Hooker gaff rig cutter.
+Together they have built many unique wooden clinker and carvel boats, usually motor sailors of 26-28ft, lofted on the workshop floor, among them - most notably - the Exe 20 in 1986 and, a replica of a Plymouth Hooker gaff rig cutter.

 William died whilst he was still Harbour Master in 1960, and Daniel took the post, now called Quay Master and the maisonette.